-"I think she must be down in the milk-cellar," he concludes, after a fruitless search through the house; and hurrying down the path, he finds that he has guessed correctly.
+"I think she must be down in the milk-cellar," he concludes, after a fruitless search through the house; and hurrying down the path, he finds that h, has guessed correctly.

-Mrs Grey is in the milk-cellar, busily arranging milk-pans, and working over a great bowl of butter, fresh from the morning's churning.
-She looks up to the bright eager face of her boy as he stands before the door, with the smile that can come only from a mother's pride and tenderness.
+Mrs Grey is in the milk-cellar, busily arranging milk-pans, and working ever a great bowl of butter, fresh from the morning's chuning.
+She looks up to the bright eager face of her boy as he stands before the door, with the smile that c. come only from a mother's pride and tenderness.

-"O mamma! can we go fishing?
-The boat is all ready, and Jessie and Allie are waiting upon the bank.
-Do let us, please!
-We'll bring such splendid fish for supper; and you know school begins to-morrow, so this is our last day."
+"O mamma ! can we go fishing ?
+The boat is a ready, and Jessie and Allie are waiting upon the ban Do let us, please !
+We'll bring such splendid fish f supper; and you know school begins to-morrow, a this is our last day."

-"But will it not be very warm upon the water so early in the afternoon, Willie? and, you remember, Allie was not very well this morning."
+"But will it not be very warm upon the water s early in the afternoon, Willie? and, you remembe Allie was not very well this morning."

-"But we have an umbrella, mamma, and will keep in the shade of the islands as much as possible."
+"But we have an umbrella, mamma, and will kee in the shade of the islands as much as possible."

-His eager, pleading face shows that his heart is quite fixed on the pleasant sail; and the mother's love cannot resist it.
+His eager, pleading face shows that his heart is quit fixed on the pleasant sail; and the mother's love canno resist it.

-"Well, you may go, my son; but be very careful; and do not get too far away," she answers, cheerfully.
+"Well, you may go, my son; but be very careful and do not get too far away," she answers, cheer fully.